Internet addiction disorder: Difficulties with diagnosis

 Despite the advocacy of categorizing Internet addiction as an established illness, neither DSM-IV (1995) nor DSM-5 (2013) considers Internet addiction as a mental disorder.
 A subcategory of IAD, Internet gaming disorder is listed in DSM-5 as a condition that requires more research in order to be considered as a full disorder in May 2013.
-The WHO's draft 11th Revision of the International Classification of Diseases (ICD-11) scheduled for publication in 2018 also include gaming disorder.
+The WHO's International Classification of Diseases (ICD-11) recognizes gaming disorder as an illness category.
 There is still considerable controversy over whether IAD should be included in the DSM-5 and recognized as a mental disease in general.

 Screening instruments

 DSM-based instruments

 Most of the criteria utilized by research are adaptations of listed mental disorders (e.g., pathological gambling) in the Diagnostic and Statistical Manual of Mental Disorders (DSM) handbook.

-Dr. Ivan K. Goldberg, who first broached the concept of Internet addiction, adopted a few criteria for IAD on the basis of DSM-IV, including “hoping to increase time on the network” and “dreaming about the network.”
-By adapting the DSM-IV criteria for pathological gambling, Dr. Kimberly S. Young (1998) proposed one of the first integrated sets of criteria, Diagnostic Questionnaire (YDQ), to detect Internet addiction.
+Ivan K. Goldberg, who first broached the concept of Internet addiction in 1995, adopted a few criteria for IAD on the basis of DSM-IV, including "hoping to increase time on the network" and "dreaming about the network."
+By adapting the DSM-IV criteria for pathological gambling, Kimberly S. Young in 1998 proposed one of the first integrated sets of criteria, Diagnostic Questionnaire (YDQ), to detect Internet addiction.
 A person who fulfills any five of the eight adapted criteria would be regarded as Internet addicted: